haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 The requirement for the infrastructure is to being able of dynamically adapting to the application needs and scaling according to resource requirements.

-In the case of the autonomous cars, that would mean, that in the case of multiple traffic the platform would be required to power up  more cpu resources at some specific cloudlet.
+In the case of the autonomous cars it means that in the case of multiple car traffic the application platform would be required to scale and provision sufficient cpu resources which will answer to their computation resources' needs.

 # Nova Host Aggregates